raomah/NSEStockApp/README.md

 - **Favorite Stocks**: Keep track of your favorite stocks by adding them to your watchlist.
 - **Detailed Stock Information**: View comprehensive details about each stock, including historical data, company profile, and financial statistics.
 - **User-friendly Interface**: Enjoy a sleek and intuitive user interface for seamless navigation and interaction.
+- **Login and Signup**: Secure access to the app through user authentication.

 ### Technologies Used
 - **Swift**: The primary programming language used for iOS app development.